 - Class lecture notes, syllabi, slides, and examinations

 The Archives is pleased to receive donations of Special Collections in the areas of feminism, women's and gender studies, and dance.
 The acceptance of any donations to the Archives is subject to the under the Barnard Archives and Special Collections Collections Policy and the purview of the archivists and the Dean of the Library and Academic Information Services.
 Areas of emphasis for special collections include, but are not limited to:

-- The professional and personal collections of individuals who have made significant contributions to the fields of women’s rights, LGBTQ rights, and/or gender equality nationally and internationally
+- The professional and personal collections of individuals who have made contributions to the fields of women’s rights, transgender rights, LGBTQIA rights, and/or gender equality nationally and internationally

-- The institutional records of organizations that have made significant contributions to the fields of women’s rights, transgender rights, LGBTQ rights, and/or gender equality, nationally and internationally
+- The institutional records of organizations that have made contributions to the fields of women’s rights, transgender rights, LGBTQIA rights, and/or gender equality, nationally and internationally

 - Papers, records, and published items that will support feminist scholarship